peterzen/kohola/README.md

 ![Go build](https://github.com/peterzen/kohola/workflows/Go%20build/badge.svg)
 ![Frontend build](https://github.com/peterzen/kohola/workflows/Frontend%20build/badge.svg)

-<abbr title="'Kohola' means 'whale' in Hawaiian">Kohola</abbr> is a multi platform Decred wallet application for power users running wallets in dedicated, secure environments.
+<abbr title="'Kohola' means 'whale' in Hawaiian">Kohola</abbr> ("whale" in Hawaiian) is a multi platform Decred wallet application for power users running wallets in dedicated, secure environments.
 It connects to existing `dcrwallet` instances; it is particularly tailored to expert users that are familiar with operating advanced setups.
 For new users, [Decrediton](https://github.com/decred/decrediton) is a better choice.

 ## Features